Research Publications & Copyright Policy

 The policy applies to peer-reviewed research articles (including reviews and conference papers) authored or co-authored by Newcastle University staff and by students acting as co-authors with staff.
 Upon acceptance for publication each member of staff agrees to grant Newcastle University a non‐exclusive, irrevocable, worldwide licence to make the accepted manuscript publicly available under the terms of a Creative Commons Attribution (CC BY) licence.
 Accepted manuscripts provided to us by authors will be deposited in a digital repository and made open access on publication and under a CC BY licence.

-This policy came into effect on 1st August 2022, but along with the other N8 institutions will be formally implemented from 1st January 2023.
+This policy came into effect on 1st August 2022 and along with the other N8 institutions was formally implemented from 1st January 2023.

 What do authors need to do?